mohitsharma29/ML-Reading-Group/README.md

 - Please let everyone know the topic/paper link you are going to present at least 2-3 days before your slot so that we look at the paper/background material for better understanding.
 - The talks will be recorded for reference.

+## To propose a talk, please create a new issue.

 ## Talks